Rasul v. Bush: Military order

-On September 14, 2001, Congress passed the Authorization for Use of Military Force Against Terrorists, giving the President of the United States broad powers to prosecute a Global War on Terror in response to the September 11 attacks.
+On September 14, 2001, Congress passed the Authorization for Use of Military Force Against Terrorists, giving the President of the United States broad powers to prosecute a "War on Terror" in response to the September 11 attacks.
 Secretary of State Colin Powell and State Department Legal Advisor William Howard Taft IV advised that the President must observe the Geneva Conventions.
 Colonel Lawrence Morris proposed holding public hearings modeled on the Nuremberg trials.
 Major General Thomas Romig, the Judge Advocate General of the United States Army, recommended any new military tribunals be modeled on existing courts-martial.

 However, Assistant Attorney General for the Office of Legal Counsel Jay Bybee, relying on the unitary executive theory developed by Deputy Assistant Attorney General John Yoo, advised the President in a series of memos that he could hold enemy combatants abroad, indefinitely, without Congressional oversight, and free from judicial review.
 On November 13, 2001, President George W. Bush signed a military order titled the Detention, Treatment, and Trial of Certain Non-Citizens in the War Against Terrorism, which sought to detain and try enemy combatants by military commissions under Presidential authority alone.

 Capture and detainment

 The various plaintiffs were taken to Guantanamo Bay for different reasons, but were generally captured or arrested during the United States invasion of Afghanistan.

-The US Military transferred Rasul and Asif Iqbal, both British citizens, and David Hicks, an Australian citizen, to Guantanamo Bay in December 2001.
+The U.S. military transferred Rasul and Asif Iqbal, both British citizens, and David Hicks, an Australian citizen, to Guantanamo Bay in December 2001.
 Each denied voluntarily joining any terrorist forces.
 As noted by the District Court, they did not deny having fought for the Taliban, but claimed that if they did take up arms, it was only when being attacked and in self-defense.
 Rasul and Iqbal say they were with the Taliban because they were taken captive.
 Hicks is silent on the matter in court filings, but his father, in filing the brief, said that he believed that his son had joined the Taliban forces.

 The twelve Kuwaitis, combined in Al Odah v.
 United States, claimed that they were in Pakistan and Afghanistan giving humanitarian aid.
 They were seized by villagers seeking bounties and "sold" to the United States (US) forces.
 The US transferred them to Guantanamo Bay starting in January 2002.

 Mamdouh Habib, the plaintiff in Habib v.
 Bush, was arrested by Pakistani authorities on October 5, 2001, two days before the fighting began.